Jonathan Stegall, MD

 I consider my study of cancer to be ongoing, as there is always more to learn and discover.
 I believe in researching any and all therapies, new or old, which possibly have an anti-cancer effect.
 I incorporate “open-minded skepticism” when evaluating any potential therapy, meaning that I am open to any treatment which shows promise but also has a healthy level of skepticism.
 I share my findings with my colleagues, patients, and the public in a variety of ways, including conferences, my bestselling book Cancer Secrets, my Cancer Secrets Podcast, and through social media blog posts and articles.

 Also, I believe that there are many potentially valuable therapies which are not (yet) part of the conventional standard of care.
 All of these therapies have a scientific study suggesting their mechanism of action and potential therapeutic benefit.
-These therapies include, but are not limited to, intravenous vitamin C, nutrition, supplementation, and stress reduction therapy.
+These therapies include, but are not limited to, local hyperthermia, sono-photodynamic therapy, lymphatic drainage therapy, nutrition, supplementation, and stress reduction therapy.
 These therapies, which are all considered natural approaches, make sense to incorporate as well.

 Cancer affected me at an early age, with the diagnosis of stage IV stomach cancer in my grandmother when I was just 5 years old.
 I saw cancer, and its treatments, affect my grandma in several ways.
 Throughout her treatments, she lost a lot of weight, lost her hair, and had significant side effects including nausea and vomiting.
 She subsequently lost her strength as well as her hope.
 Despite all of this, I saw her confront it all with grace and dignity, up until her death.
 I have never forgotten those details, and how they have impacted my life.